 So let’s have a quick recap:

-- A sense of belonging is what keeps people in communities.
+* A sense of belonging is what keeps people in communities.
 This belonging is the goal of community building.
-The hallmark of a strong community is when its members feel that they belong.
+The hallmark of a strong community is when its members feel that

 So far, we have talked extensively about our goals (belonging), the medium of exchange (social capital), and what is at the heart of an economy (processes).
 We now need to focus on the final component that binds each of these concepts together: communication.